microsoft/vcpkg-docs/vcpkg/consume/asset-caching.md

 ## 1 - Create an asset cache directory

-When using the [`x-azurl`](../users/assetcaching.md#x-azurl) backend, you can use an Azure DevOps Blob Storage to serve as the storage backend for your downloaded assets.
+You can use the Azure Blob Storage backend "[`x-azurl`](../users/assetcaching.md#x-azurl)", to store assets.
 Alternatively, you can use a filesystem directories to store your download assets, including network locations.
 To do so, you need to use the `file://` protocol in your asset cache URL.